 2. Next click on the property whose pages you want to “Google highlight”

-3. Access Search Appearancce –> Data Highlighter (from the drop down menu)
+3. Access Search Appearance –> Data Highlighter (from the drop-down menu)

 5. Then enter all the relevant info